mewhubHawk/SpanishQUiz-2/index.md

 righto, how do i fit the quizz speech in here.

-probably best to put the 'problem' part as a link-out
+possibly best to put the 'problem' part as a link-out?

+just make the 'solution' to satisfy the schools' requirements:

+task 1
+* use repl.it
+  * instructions for use?
+  * input, choice, output
+* eg what is you name
+  * say hello

+task 2
 * making a quizz with if/then & input
-* give the debugging exercise for the if/else if ladder
+* making the quizz with an if/else if ladder
+  * debugging exercise

+task 3
 * wait: there's gotta be a better way
+  * explain why debugging is hard
 * number of lines of code, complexity & the human error rate

+task 4
 * put all the questions in one place
 * just if/then & input once
+* now each question adds 1 line to the dictionary

+task 5
 * put the questions in a separate file
+  * schools ask for it / useful skill
 * choice which quizz to run

-just make the 'solution' to satisfy the schools' requirements:
-* use repl.it
-  * instructions for use?
-  * input, choice, output
+task 6
+you have learnt a lot
 * clean programming: dry, separation of concerns
   * data structure & algorithm
   * external files & reading in the data